alexsieusahai/bitGun/README.md

     - if it agrees with the test cases, it prompts the user to submit the solution online
     - then checks the verdict by requesting the data from the _Codeforces_ api
 - using _curses_ and _codeforces api_, a way to view and scroll through all the problems was implemented
+- the problem description is now scraped from the website and the user is prompted with a confirmation that this is the problem that they want to work on